soleiluwedu/Enjoy-the-City/readme.md

 # Introduction

-Enjoy the City generates a list of places to visit by selecting random venues from categories appropriate to the type of outing the user is in the mood for.
+Enjoy the City interacts with the Factual.com API to generate a list of places to visit by selecting random venues from categories appropriate to the type of outing the user is in the mood for.

 # Usage